-The Trevélez CampgroundOne more option in Trevélez, if you are a low-cost traveler, is the local campground!
+The Trevélez CampgroundOne more option in Trevélez, is the local campground!

 What to Do in Trevélez?A visit to beautiful Trevélez will take you about 1-2 hours, including a nice lunch.
 Take some time to wander through its pretty streets, visit the specialty food shops in the town square, and walk up to the Barrio Alto where you will find breathtaking views from the Mirador de la Era Fuerte of the mountains and valley below.

 Then check out some of Trevélez's top sites (below), relax in one of its rustic restaurants, and enjoy some salty ham, fresh bread, and a cerveza!